shansou504/raspberry-pi-camera-audio-stream-to-browser/README.md

 If all goes well, reboot and make sure everything is running smoothly.

-## Access the camera from anywhere
+## Allow Private Access to Your Camera from Anywhere

-Set up [pivpn](https://pivpn.io/) and open a port on your router.
+Set up [pivpn](https://pivpn.io/) and port forwarding on your router.